-THE GOOD: Fiberbeds (also known as down alternative toppers or pads) are generally effective at softening a mattress and alleviating pressure points.
-They tend to be affordable compared to other topper types.
+THE GOOD: Fiberbeds (also known as down alternative toppers or pads) are generally affordable as well as effective at softening a mattress and lessening pressure points.
 They seldom have odor or allergy-causing potential.

 THE BAD: Fiberbeds may be too thin and lumpy for some.
-They tend to provide little, if any, support.
+They tend to provide little support.
 Shaking / fluffing may be needed to maintain loft and comfort.
 Machine washing and drying may cause damage.

-THE TOPPER: A fiberbed is filled with polyester fiber or down alternative puffball and typically has a cotton cover.
+THE TOPPER: A fiberbed is filled with polyester fiber or down alternative puffball.
 Despite its name, a fiberbed is not an actual bed or mattress, but rather a mattress topper or thick mattress pad.

 |Motion isolation||d||Unlike memory foam and latex toppers, fiberbeds do not reduce your motion from reaching and disturbing your partner.|